Overview

 Senior Risk & Compliance Analyst

-Dimitris is a Senior Risk and Compliance Analyst with extensive experience in the shipping industry, specializing in risk assessment, governance, and data analysis.
-He has a proven track record of launching industry-standard risk products and developing comprehensive sanction risk protocols.
-At Lloyd's Register, he was the go-to expert for Port State Control (PSC) analytics, providing specialized training to shipping professionals on minimizing risks during inspections, while also developing emissions reporting processes and establishing robust sanctions protocols.
-Previously, as a Business Data Analyst at SAFETY4SEA, Dimitris played a key role in developing the RISK4SEA platform, focusing on PSC analytics.
-He holds Master’s degrees in IT Project Management from Stockholm University and Information Systems from Linnaeus University, along with a Bachelor's in Statistics and Insurance Science from the University of Piraeus.
+Dimitris is a Senior Risk and Compliance Analyst with deep shipping industry expertise in risk assessment, governance, and data analytics.
+He has led the launch of industry-standard risk products and developed comprehensive sanctions and compliance protocols.
+At Lloyd’s Register, he was the go-to expert for Port State Control (PSC) analytics, delivering training to shipping professionals and developing emissions reporting and sanctions frameworks.
+Previously, he helped build the RISK4SEA platform at SAFETY4SEA.
+He holds Master’s degrees in IT Project Management and Information Systems, and a Bachelor’s in Statistics and Insurance Science.

 Michael Byrne